NeoGeographyToolkit/StereoPipeline/docs/examples.rst

        aft.tif --reference-dem aster_dem.tif --refine-camera  -o aft.tsai

 As with KH-4B, it is best to first experiment with low resolution copies of the images.
-Don’t forget to scale the image size, center location, and pixel size in the new camera files!
+Don't forget to scale the image size, center location, and pixel size in the new camera files!

 ::